Sophie Luff

-Sophie Natasha Luff (born 6 December 1993) is an English cricketer who plays for Somerset, Western Storm, London Spirit and New South Wales as a right-handed batter.
+Sophie Natasha Luff (born 6 December 1993) is an English cricketer who plays for Somerset and Southern Brave as a right-handed batter.

 Career

 Luff came from a cricketing family in Lympsham, near Weston-super-Mare; both her father and brother also play cricket.
 During her childhood, she played boys cricket with Weston-super-Mare Cricket Club and captained the boys' team at Hugh Sexey’s Middle School; she later also played alongside the boys at The Kings of Wessex Academy.
 She attracted the attention of both Somerset and England, and represented England schoolgirls and later featured as part of the England academy, captaining both sides during her time with them.

 After making her debut in English county cricket in 2009, aged 15, when she scored a duck, Luff maintained a batting average over fifty in 2010 and 2014, and over one hundred in 2015 and 2017.
 She studied at Cardiff Metropolitan University, gaining a First class honours degree in Sport and Physical Education.
 During 2015, she scored her maiden County Championship century, reaching 138 not out against Wales, and the Cricket Society named her the "most promising young female cricketer" of 2015.